Cherokee Nation: Criticism of the Dawes Rolls

+Cherokee Freedmen

 The Cherokee Freedmen, descendants of African American slaves owned by citizens of the Cherokee Nation during the Antebellum Period, were first guaranteed Cherokee citizenship under a new treaty made in 1866 with the United States.
 This was in the wake of the American Civil War, when the US emancipated slaves by passing a constitutional amendment granting freedmen citizenship in the United States.
-After the war the US government required that the Cherokee Nation, who under pressure had briefly with the Confederates, end slavery and grant full citizenship to Freedmen living within their nation.
+After the war the US government required that the Cherokee Nation, which under pressure had briefly allied with the Confederate States of America, end slavery and grant full citizenship to Freedmen living within their nation.
 Those who left could become United States citizens.

 However, despite "the promises of the 1866 treaty, the freedmen were never fully accepted as citizens of the Cherokee Nation" during the 19th and 20th centuries.
-A sizable number of Freedmen "were ignorant of the treaty clause which provided for their right of incorporation into the tribe."

 In practice, enrollment in the Cherokee Nation rolls was often strongly influenced by race.
 During creation of the Dawes Rolls prior to allotment of tribal communal lands to households, many Freedmen and Afro-Cherokees were listed separately from Cherokee by blood, regardless of their ancestry or culture.
 As a result, they did not receive land allotments and later were for a time excluded from tribal membership.

+Rights revoked

+A sizable number of Freedmen "were ignorant of the treaty clause which provided for their right of incorporation into the tribe."

 In the 20th century, the Cherokee Nation passed a law to limit membership to descendants of those listed as "Cherokee by blood" on the Dawes Rolls, excluding numerous African Americans and Afro-Cherokees who had been members of the tribe.
 In a recognition of Cherokee sovereignty, in 1989 the federal court in the Freedmen case of Nero v.
 Cherokee Nation held that the Cherokee Nation could legally determine its own citizenship requirements, even if that meant excluding descendants of Freedmen who had formerly been considered citizens.